Codium-ai/pr-agent/Usage.md

 `<pr_url>` is the url of the relevant PR (for example: https://github.com/Codium-ai/pr-agent/pull/50).

 **Notes:**
-(1) in addition to editing the configuration file, you can also override any configuration value by adding it to the command line:
+(1) in addition to editing your local configuration file, you can also change any configuration value by adding it to the command line:
 ```
 python cli.py --pr_url=<pr_url>  review --pr_reviewer.extra_instructions="focus on the file: ..."
 ```